aricsharma/Wordle-Clone/README.md

-# Wordle-Clone
-An implementation of Wordle in Python than can be played in the terminal.

 Wordle Game Simulator (Python)
 This is a terminal-based Wordle game clone built in Python.
 Players have six attempts to guess a hidden five-letter word, receiving feedback on each guess based on letter correctness and position.